Glossary

 Process safety event (PSE) (Tier 1 and Tier 2)An unplanned or uncontrolled loss of primary containment (LOPC) of any material including non-toxic and non-flammable materials from a process, or an undesired event or condition.
 Process safety events are classified as Tier 1 – LOPC of greatest consequence or Tier 2 – LOPC of lesser consequence.
 As defined by American Petroleum Institute (API) recommended practice 754.

-RFSUReady for start-up
+RFSUReady for start up.

 Scope 1 GHG emissionsDirect GHG emissions.
 These occur from sources that are owned or controlled by the company, for example, emissions from combustion in owned or controlled boilers, furnaces, vehicles, etc.; emissions from chemical production in owned or controlled process equipment.
 Woodside estimates greenhouse gas emissions, energy values and global warming potentials are estimated in accordance with the relevant reporting regulations in the jurisdiction where the emissions occur (e.g. Australian National Greenhouse and Energy Reporting (NGER), US EPA Greenhouse Gas Reporting Program (GHGRP)).
-Australian regulatory reporting principles have been used for emissions in jurisdictions where regulations do not yet exist.
-3
+Australian regulatory reporting principles have been used for emissions in jurisdictions where regulations do not yet exist.14

 Scope 2 GHG emissionsElectricity indirect GHG emissions.
 Scope 2 accounts for GHG emissions from the generation of purchased electricity consumed by the company.
 Purchased electricity is defined as electricity that is purchased or otherwise brought into the organisational boundary of the company.
 Scope 2 emissions physically occur at the facility where electricity is generated.
 Woodside estimates greenhouse gas emissions, energy values and global warming potentials are estimated in accordance with the relevant reporting regulations in the jurisdiction where the emissions occur (e.g. Australian National Greenhouse and Energy Reporting (NGER), US EPA Greenhouse Gas Reporting Program (GHGRP)).
 Australian regulatory reporting principles have been used for emissions in jurisdictions where regulations do not yet exist.
-3
+14

 Scope 3 GHG emissionsOther indirect GHG emissions.
 Scope 3 is a reporting category that allows for the treatment of all other indirect emissions.
 Scope 3 emissions are a consequence of the activities of the company, but occur from sources not owned or controlled by the company.
 Some examples of Scope 3 activities are extraction and production of purchased materials; transportation of purchased fuels; and use of sold products and services.
-Please refer to the data table on page 73 of the Climate Action Transition Plan and 2023 Progress Report for further information on the Scope 3 emissions categories reported by Woodside.
-3
+Please refer to the data table on page 73 of the Climate Action Transition Plan and 2023 Progress Report for further information on the Scope 3 emissions categories reported by Woodside.14

 Strategic partnershipsStrategic partnerships are more proactive and strategic than philanthropic donations.
 They centre on a smaller number of larger-scale, longer-term partnerships, rather than a donation to a community organisation.
 These partnerships address the social issue(s) that the company has identified as being relevant to both the company and the community in which it operates.
 They are linked to a corporate strategy, are measured, and expected to help protect the long-term corporate interests and reputation of the business.

-Sustainability (including sustainable and sustainability)References to sustainability (including sustainable and sustainably) are used in the context of Woodside’s aim to ensure its business is sustainable from a long-term perspective, considering a range of factors including economic (including being able to sustain our business in the long term by being low cost and profitable), environmental (including considering our environmental impact and striving for a lower carbon portfolio), social (including supporting our license to operate), and regulatory (including ongoing compliance with relevant legal obligations).
-Use of the terms ‘sustainability’, ‘sustainable’ and ‘sustainably’ is not intended to imply that Woodside will have no adverse impact on the economy, environment, or society, or that Woodside will achieve any particular economic, environmental, or social outcomes.
+Sustainability (including sustainable and sustainably)References to sustainability (including sustainable and sustainably) are used in the context of Woodside's aim to ensure its business is sustainable from a long-term perspective, considering a range of factors including economic (including being able to sustain our business in the long-term by being low-cost and profitable), environmental (including considering our environmental impact and striving for a lower-carbon portfolio), social (including supporting our licence to operate), and regulatory (including ongoing compliance with relevant legal obligations).
+Use of the terms 'sustainability', 'sustainable' and 'sustainably' is not intended to imply that Woodside will have no adverse impact on the economy, environment, or society, or that Woodside will achieve any particular economic, environmental, or social outcomes.

 TargetWoodside uses this term to describe an intention to seek the achievement of an outcome, where Woodside considers that it has developed a suitably defined plan or pathway to achieve that outcome.